ai-pipestream/pipestream-frontend/docs/technical/Platform_Shell.md

-  rail?: boolean;              // Mini drawer mode permanent?: boolean;         // Always visible drawer expandOnHover?: boolean;     // Expand on hover in rail mode autoLoadMenu?: boolean;      // Fetch items via HTTP (not used in platform-shell) itemsUrl?: string;           // URL to fetch items from (not used in platform-shell) periodicRefreshMs?: number;  // Auto-refresh interval (not used in platform-shell) }
+  rail?: boolean;              // Mini drawer mode permanent?: boolean;         // Always visible drawer expandOnHover?: boolean;     // Expand on hover in rail mode autoLoadMenu?: boolean;      // Fetch items via HTTP (not used in pipestream-frontend) itemsUrl?: string;           // URL to fetch items from (not used in pipestream-frontend) periodicRefreshMs?: number;  // Auto-refresh interval (not used in pipestream-frontend) }

 interface NavItem {